-Escrow: An escrow holder is brought on to assure your place closes on time and the transaction goes smoothly.
-Escrow companies hold money for "safe-keeping" in a deal between a buyer and seller.
-For example, in an Internet purchase, PayPal is the neutral third party that holds the buyer's payment, and then hands over the funds to the seller.
+Escrow: An escrow holder is brought on to assure your house closes on time and the closing process goes smoothly.
+When payment is held by a third party in a transaction between a buyer and a seller, it's in escrow.
+For example, in a Web transaction, PayPal is the secure third party that obtains the buyer's cash, and then sends the funds to the seller.

 - Fire and other insurance policies